UofT-DSI/building_software/README.md

 7. [Acknowledgements and Contributions](https://github.com/UofT-DSI/04-building_research_software?tab=readme-ov-file#acknowledgements-and-contributions)

 ## Description:
-Much research these days is done using software.
-Researchers need to develop a comfort with building, maintaining and improving high-quality software.
-This course focuses on equipping students with the skills to build robust software that can be used to answer research questions.
+Much work these days is done using software.
+Analysts need to develop a comfort with building, maintaining, and improving high-quality software, even if they are not primarily employed as a software engineer or developer.
+This course focuses on equipping students with the skills to build robust software that can be used to answer questions.
 It focuses on how to effectively write short programs, as part of a small team, in a reproducible way.
-Research software that is built correctly can be used by other teams, not just the researcher who originally wrote it.
+Software that is built correctly can be used by other teams, not just the person who originally wrote it.

 ## Learning Outcomes
 Students will know how to: